 logo

-Walking speed is an indicator of muscle mass
+Walking speed is an indicator of 'muscle mass'

-Elderly patients should be cautious.
-Professor Kim Byung-jun said, "Diabetic elderly patients already have significantly reduced muscle mass and are likely to have impaired balance, so walking quickly can strain the cardiovascular and musculoskeletal systems or increase the risk of falls," and added, "In such cases, it is good to gradually perform strength exercises like squats and planks safely indoors to build muscle resistance."
-Even if walking quickly becomes familiar, it is important to avoid inclined surfaces and to allow muscles to recover after walking through stretching, massage, and sufficient rest.
+Elderly patients should be careful.
+Professor Kim Byung-jun said, “Elderly patients with diabetes already have significantly reduced muscle mass and are likely to have poor balance, so walking quickly can strain their cardiopulmonary and musculoskeletal systems or increase the risk of falls.”
+He added, “In this case, it is good to start by gradually increasing muscle resistance by performing strength training such as squats and planks in a safe indoor environment.”
+Even if you are accustomed to walking and are walking quickly right away, it is important to avoid inclines and give your muscles time to recover through stretching, massage, and sufficient rest after walking.

 =================

-I also feel a sense of pride.
+I also feel proud

 1